Lightstreamer/Lightstreamer-example-StockList-client-javascript/README.md

 * Launch Lightstreamer Server.
 * Get the `lightstreamer.js` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) and put it in the `src/[demo_name]/js` folder of the demo (if that is the case, please create it).
 Alternatively, you can build a `lightstreamer.js` file from the
   [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html).
-  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, StaticGrid, Chart, SimpleChartListener, and StatusWidget modules and to use the "Use AMD" version.
+  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, StaticGrid, Chart, SimpleChartListener, ConnectionSharing, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/[demo_name]/js` folder of the demo.
 * This applies only for Simple Grid Demo.
 Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the `prototype.js`, `scriptaculous.js`, and `slider.js` files in the `src/[demo_name]/js/scriptaculous` folder of the demo.